Skip to content

 As hydrogen atoms are tiny, they can sneak between the weld metal structure.
 When the metal cools down, these atoms form hydrogen gas.
 And we know what happens when gases from inside the weld—cracks.
 So, low hydrogen electrodes minimize the risk of hydrogen trapping inside the weld metal.

-1 thought on “Why Do Welding Rods Need to Be Heated?”
+2 thoughts on “Why Do Welding Rods Need to Be Heated?”

 Leave a Reply